Faculty and Staff

 • Dr. Jafar Bakhshaie, a physician and licensed clinical health psychologist, with a specialization in Biostatistics, holds the position of Assistant Professor at Massachusetts General Hospital | Harvard Medical School.
 Dr. Bakhshaie has garnered recognition for his contributions, receiving the National Center for Complementary and Integrative Health (NCCIH) K23 Career Development Award, and prestigious Kaplen and Livingston Awards at Harvard Medical School.

 His current work focuses on the development and testing of scalable technology-enhanced cost-effective, mind-body interventions that target both the physical and psychological aspects of chronic and acute medical conditions.
 With a multidisciplinary approach, his research spans various domains including orthopedics, pain medicine, physical medicine and rehabilitation, internal medicine, primary care settings and communities.
 He focuses on modifying transdiagnostic and process-based, cognitive-affective vulnerabilities that contribute to both physical and mental health conditions (e.g., emotion dysregulation as an underlying factor of co-morbid orthopedic pain and risky substance use).
 He is specifically interested in addressing the co-occurring issue of risky substance use as a self-medication strategy within the context of medical conditions.
 He is also dedicated to addressing the barriers that prevent health disparity populations, such as ethno-racial minorities with medical illnesses, from receiving appropriate psychosocial services.
 Dr. Bakhshaie contributions to the field of medicine and psychology are evident through his publication record, co-authoring over 150 peer-reviewed articles.
-He has presented at several scientific conferences across the United States and internationally with a widely recognized impact (2023 H-index= 28; Google Scholar profile).
+He has presented at several scientific conferences across the United States and internationally with a widely recognized impact (2024 H-index = 30; Google Scholar profile)

 Dr. Bakhshaie’s clinical interests lie in the application of “second” and “third” wave behavioral treatments such as acceptance and commitment therapy, self-compassion therapy, process-based therapy.
 These interventions target transdiagnostic risk factors of co-morbid physical and mental illness, and are delivered via telehealth to bridge health disparities.
 He currently serves as the Principal Investigator on a Web-based mind-body treatment development project to enhance resilience among patients with painful nontraumatic upper extremity conditions and comorbid risky substance use (TIRELESS: ToolkIt for REsilient Life bEyond pain and SubStance use).
 He also serves as project director and clinical supervisor for an NIH-funded, multi-site feasibility randomized controlled trial (RCT), involving a mind-body toolkit for promoting optimal recovery among patients with orthopedic injury and pain-catastrophizing (TOR: Toolkit for Optimal Recovery).
 In addition, Dr. Bakhshaie leads the biostatistics and health disparities initiatives at CHOIR, and provides clinical and research supervision to interns and postdoctoral fellows.
 In his free time, he enjoys spending time with his family, engaging in circuit training, and watching his favorite TV shows.